jpmckinney/derisking-gov-tech/_pages/federal-fieldguide/planning.md

 Over time, these systems become more difficult to maintain, as new features and customizations are added to the base COTS product, each of which bring it further away from actually being COTS.
 18F technologists often refer to these products as "unrecognizably modified off-the-shelf" software, or "UMOTS."

-Modifying COTS software eliminates most of the benefits of using COTS.
+Modifying COTS software[^software]: eliminates most of the benefits of using COTS.
 Customized COTS is often modified to the point where routine software updates can no longer be applied.
 At this point, the software requires expensive custom updates for the duration of the software's life.
 It also locks the agency into a long-term (and often sole-source) relationship with that contractor.

 Without a path to replace highly modified COTS software or to bring it back into compatibility with developer updates, these systems require substantial maintenance expenses over time.
 Though COTS itself is an appealing way to gain desired functionality rapidly, the hidden costs of modification and the timeline to implement these changes may eventually outweigh these benefits.